Florina: Geography

 Florina is the gateway to the Prespa Lakes and, until the modernisation of the road system, of the old town of Kastoria.
 It is located west of Edessa, northwest of Kozani, and northeast of Ioannina and Kastoria cities.
 Outside the Greek borders it is in proximity to Korçë in Albania and Bitola in North Macedonia.
 The nearest airports are situated to the east and the south (in Kozani).
 The mountains of Verno lie to the southwest and Varnous to the northwest.

 Winters bring heavy snow and long periods of temperature below freezing point.
 Furthermore, the town and the surrounding valley is usually covered in thick fog during the winter months that may last even for weeks under specific conditions.
 During the summer months it becomes a busy market town with an economy boosted by summer and, mostly, winter tourism due to the heavy snowfalls and the nearby ski resorts.

 Even though Florina was the site of the first rail line built in the southern Ottoman provinces in the late 19th century, its rail system remains undeveloped.
-Today, Florina is linked by a single track standard gauge line to Thessaloniki and Bitola, and to Kozani (meter gauge) where it was intended to continue south and link up with the terminal in Kalambaka, in Thessaly but this did not proceed due to the 1930s financial crisis.
+Today, Florina is linked by a single track standard gauge line to Thessaloniki and Bitola, and to Kozani (meter gauge) where it was intended to continue south and link up with the terminal in Kalambaka, in Thessaly but this did not proceed due to the 1930s financial crisis of the Great Depression.

-Florina is passed by GR-2 (Lake Prespa – Edessa) and GR-3/E65 (Kozani – Florina – Niki – Bitola).
-The new A27 motorway will run east of Florina with its Florina–Niki segment already operational since 2015.
+The main roads passing through the municipality include: the A27 motorway, which opened in 2015; and the EO2, EO3 and Ptolemaida–Florina national roads.
 The historic Via Egnatia is situated to the east.